Briankimp/ReactJS-Projects/integration/README.md

 The use of fetch method to get the data from server, use (.then((res) => res.json()) ) to convert the response given, into JSON.
 .then((json) => { this.setState({...})}) to update the state with the fetced data.

+I have used async function because of its simplicity.
+Try-catch to catch and throw error message to the user.
+The setTimout is just to simulate the loading message.

-I have used conditional rendering to display loading message
+Useffect is used to render the component when the state is changed I have used conditional rendering to display loading message

+the map() function is used to render a list of components.

 ## How to use